 Speed--A cocky cop must find a way to save people stranded on a city bus that willexplode if is slows below 55 mph. (source)Double Jeopardy--When a young wife discovers the husband she’s convicted of murdering isn’t dead, she escapes custody to track him down and kill him. (source)The Hangover--After a wild bachelor party in Vegas, three friends wake up to find the groom missing, and no one has any memory of the previous night.Back to the Future--In 1985, Doc Brown invents time travel; in 1955, Marty McFly accidentally prevents his parents from meeting, putting his own existence at stake. (imdb)

 Ooh, now I don't know about you, but those grab me.
 Why?
 What are the differences between a straight logline and a high concept.

 High concept stories have...

 1. A unique premise

 This doesn't mean you have to do something that's NEVER been done before.
-Let's face it, that's hard.
+Let's face it, that's hard (and like I talked about on Friday, not necessarily desirable).
 But put a twist on it.
 In Speed, we've seen bomb/terrorist plotlines before, but wait, let's put it on a bus, oh and let's make sure that the bus can't slow down.
 In New Moon, we basically have Romeo and Juliet with vampires and werewolves.